 Day 3: Stykkisholmur - Snaefellsnes Peninsula - Borgarnes

 "Viking Sushi" Sail - Snaefellsnes National Park & Glacier

 After breakfast, head to the delightful town of Stykkisholmur.
-Here you´ll embark on an adventurous sail in Breidafjordur Bay (UNESCO) to encounter thousands of tiny islands and experience “Viking Sushi,” a sampling of sea scallops, urchin, and crab drawn onto the boat straight from the pristine Icelandic waters.
+Here you´ll embark on an adventurous sail in Breidafjordur Bay (UNESCO nominee) to encounter thousands of tiny islands and experience “Viking Sushi,” a sampling of sea scallops, urchin, and crab drawn onto the boat straight from the pristine Icelandic waters.

-Evening Northern Lights Hunt: If weather conditions the night before were unfavorable, there is another hunt for the elusive Aurora Borealis.
+Evening Northern Lights Hunt: If weather conditions the night before were unfavourable, there is another hunt for the elusive Aurora Borealis.
 Ideal meteorological conditions include a clear sky with icy temperatures and, preferably, no moon.

 Day 4: Thingvellir National Park – Gullfoss – Geysir